John D. Bellamy

 John Dillard Bellamy Jr. (March 24, 1854 – September 25, 1942) was a Democratic U.S. Congressman from North Carolina from 1899 to 1903, elected in the wake of the Wilmington massacre, in which he was identified as one of the leaders of a mob who destroyed black property.
-He was close to the South Carolina Red Shirts in their campaign against local newspaper editor Alex Manly.
+He was close to the North Carolina Red Shirts in their campaign against local newspaper editor Alex Manly.
 He also served as a member of the North Carolina Senate from 1891 to 1892.

 Biography

 Early life

 Born in Wilmington, North Carolina to one of the area's richest men, Bellamy was a close friend of future President Woodrow Wilson as a young man.
 Bellamy attended local common schools, the Cape Fear Military Academy, Davidson College, graduating in 1873, and finally the University of Virginia at Charlottesville, graduating in 1875.
 He was admitted to the bar in 1875 and practiced law in Wilmington, where he was city attorney from 1892 to 1894.

 Due to the influence the Bellamy family had in Wilmington, Bellamy quickly rose to powerful positions in the city.
 In February 1889, Bellamy was elected to the board of directors of the Chamber of Industry and in March he was elected vice president.
 Bellamy was also elected director to the Bellevue Cemetery Company, President of the Industrial Manufacturing Company, Chairman to the New Hanover County Democratic Executive Committee, Chairman to the Third Ward, and was a member of The Rightworthy Grand Lodge of the Independent Order of Odd Fellows of North Carolina representing Cape Fear Lodge No. 2; F.